Title: Healing Potential of Andrographis in Tibetan and Ayurvedic Medicine: A Comprehensive Review for Jampha Botanical Library Abstract:

 Animal studies have reported a low toxicity profile for andrographolide, with no significant adverse effects observed at therapeutic doses (Akbar, 2011).
 However, further research is needed to establish long-term Andrographis use's safety and tolerability and identify potential drug interactions.

-This comprehensive review provides an overview of the scientific studies conducted on the healing potential of Andrographis in the context of Ayurvedic and Tibetan medicine.
+Conclusion: This comprehensive review provides an overview of the scientific studies conducted on the healing potential of Andrographis in the context of Ayurvedic and Tibetan medicine.
 The herb's bioactive constituents have shown promising results in various in vitro, in vivo, and clinical studies, validating its traditional use in these medical systems.
 Further research is necessary to understand the full potential of Andrographis as a therapeutic agent and to develop standardized herbal formulations for improved safety and efficacy.
 The Jampha Botanical Library can serve as a valuable resource for researchers and practitioners interested in exploring the therapeutic potential of Andrographis and other medicinal plants in traditional medicine systems.